-Outstanding issues on background checks revolve around what should constitute grounds for denying employment or working with children.
-Among the discussion points is whether an indicated report - one where the child welfare investigation, medical evidence or admission by the perpetrator have determined abuse occurred within the civil system - should, by statute, lead to any ban on employment or becoming a volunteer.
-Indicated cases often involve young children who have been sexually abused, potentially influencing whether the case proceeds in criminal courts as well as the civil child welfare route.
+Similar to historical trends, there remains differences of opinions about whether an indicated report - one where the child welfare investigation, medical evidence or admission by the perpetrator have determined abuse occurred within the civil system - should, by statute, lead to any ban on employment or becoming a volunteer.

+Indicated cases often involve young children, who have been sexually abused, potentially influencing whether the case proceeds in criminal courts as well as the civil child welfare route.
 These cases also underscore the importance of multidisciplinary child-friendly interventions and investigations, which may improve the odds of criminal prosecution and conviction.